History of the Jews in Russia: Russian Empire

-Their situation changed radically, during the reign of Catherine II, when the Russian Empire acquired rule over large Lithuanian and Polish territories which historically included a high proportion of Jewish residents, especially during the second (1793) and the third (1795) Partitions of Poland.
+Their situation changed radically during the reign of Catherine II, when the Russian Empire acquired large Lithuanian and Polish territories which historically included a high proportion of Jewish residents, especially during the second (1793) and the third (1795) Partitions of Poland.
 Under the Commonwealth's legal system, Jews endured economic restrictions euphemised as "disabilities", which also continued following the Russian occupation.
-Catherine established the Pale of Settlement, which included Congress Poland, Lithuania, Ukraine, and the Crimea (the latter was later excluded).
-Jewish people were restricted to residence within the Pale and were required to obtain special permission to immigrate into other parts of Russia.
-Within the Pale, the Jewish residents were given right of voting in municipal elections, but their vote was limited to one third of the total number of voters, even though their proportion in many areas was much higher, even a majority.
-This served to provide an aura of democracy, while institutionalizing conflict amongst ethnic groups on a local level.
+Catherine established the Pale of Settlement, which included Congress Poland, Lithuania, Ukraine, Belarus, Bessarabia, and Crimea (the latter was later excluded).
+Jews were required to live within the Pale and could not migrate elsewhere in Russia without special permission.
+Jewish residents were permitted to vote in municipal elections within the Pale.
+Their vote was limited to one-third of the total number of voters, even though their proportion in many areas was much higher, even a majority.
+This provided an aura of democracy while institutionalizing local interethnic conflict.

-Jewish communities in Russia were governed internally by local administrative bodies, called the Councils of Elders (Qahal, Kehilla), constituted in every town or hamlet possessing a Jewish population.
-The Councils of Elders had jurisdiction over Jews in matters of internal litigation, as well as fiscal transactions relating to the collection and payment of taxes (poll tax, land tax, etc.).
-Later, this right of collecting taxes was much abused; in 1844 the civil authority of the Councils of Elders over its Jewish population was abolished.
+Jewish communities in Russia were governed internally by local administrative bodies called the Councils of Elders (qahal, kehilla), constituted in every town or hamlet possessing a Jewish population.
+These councils had jurisdiction over Jews in matters of internal litigation, as well as fiscal transactions relating to the collection and payment of taxes (poll tax, land tax, etc.).
+Later, this right of collecting taxes was much abused, and the councils lost civil authority in 1844.

 Under Alexander I and Nicholas I, decrees were put forth requiring a Russian-speaking member of a Jewish community to be named to act as an intermediary between his community and the Imperial government to perform certain civil duties, such as registering births, marriages, and divorces.
-This position came to be known as the crown rabbi although they were not always rabbis and often were not respected by members of their own communities because their main job qualification was fluency in Russian, and they often had no education in, or knowledge of Jewish law.
+This position came to be known as the crown rabbi.
+However, they were not always rabbis and often were not respected by members of their communities because their main job qualification was fluency in Russian.
+They often had no education in or knowledge of Jewish law.

-The beginning of the 19th century was marked by intensive movement of Jews to Novorossiya, where towns, villages and agricultural colonies rapidly sprang up.
+The beginning of the 19th century was marked by the intensive movement of Jews to Novorossiya, where towns, villages and agricultural colonies rapidly sprang up.

+In the 19th century, Jews were legally a subcategory of the inorodtsy category, a special ethnicity-based category of the non-Slavic population that received special treatment under the law.